-Be it known to you, O, Malik, that I am sending you as Governor to a country which in the past has experienced both just and unjust rule.
-Men will scrutinise your actions with a searching eye, even as you used to scrutinise the actions of those before you, and speak of you even as you did speak of them.
+Be it known to you, O, Maalik that I am sending you as Governor to a country, which in the past experienced both just and unjust rule.
+Men will scrutinize your action with searching eye, even as you used to scrutinize the actions of those before you, and speak of you even as you did speak of them.

 The fact is that the public speak well of only those who do good.
 It is they who furnish the proof of your actions.
-Hence the richest treasure that you may covet would be the treasure of good deeds.
+Hence the richest treasure that you may covet should be the treasure of good deeds.

 Keep your desires under control and deny yourself that which you have been prohibited from, for, by such abstinence alone, you will be able to distinguish between what is good to them and what is not.

 Develop in your heart the feeling of love for your people and let it be the source of kindliness and blessing to them.
 Do not behave with them like a barbarian, and do not appropriate to yourself that which belongs to them.

 Remember that the citizens of the state are of two categories.
-They are either your brethren in religion or your brethren in kind.
+They are either your brethren in religion or your brothren in kind.
 They are subject to infirmities and liable to commit mistakes.
 Some indeed do commit mistakes.
 But forgive them even as you would like God to forgive you.
-Bear in mind that you are placed over them, even as I am placed over you.
-And then there is God even above him who has given you the position of a Governor in order that you may look after those under you and to be sufficient unto them.
+Bear in mind that you are placed over them even as I am placed over you.
+And then there is God even above him who has given you the position of a Governor in order (According to Nahj al-Bal?ghah, this statement is as follows: "Surely, the virtuous are known by the reputation that Allah circulates for them through the tongues of His creatures.")

+that you may look after those under you and to be sufficient unto them.
 And you will be judged by what you do for them.

 Do not set yourself against God, for neither do you possess the strength to shield yourself against His displeasure, nor can you place yourself outside the pale of His mercy and forgiveness.
-Do not feel sorry over any act of forgiveness, nor rejoice over any punishment that you may mete out to anyone.
+Do not feel sorry over any act of forgiveness, nor rejoice over any punishment that you may mete out to any one.
 Do not rouse yourself to anger, for no good will come out of it.

-Do not say: "I am your overlord and dictator, and that you should, therefore, bow to my commands", as that will corrupt your heart, weaken your faith in religion and create disorder in the state.
+Do not say, "I am your overlord and dictator, and that you should, therefore, bow to my commands, as that will corrupt your heart, weaken your faith in religion and create disorder in the state.
 Should you be elated by power, ever feel in your mind the slightest symptoms of pride and arrogance, then look at the power and majesty of the Divine governance of the Universe over which you have absolutely no control.

-It will restore the sense of balance to your wayward intelligence and give you the sense of calmness and affability.
+It will restore the sense of balance to your wavered intelligence and give you the sense of calmness and affability.